Envisage Families More Information

 Jenny Kemp

-National Administration Officer
+National Administrative and Finance Officer

 She has worked with various community groups and volunteer programs whilst in her role as Community Engagement Officer and is excited to be supporting such a meaningful program.